Guadeloupe: Pre-colonial era

+The Morel site in Le Moule, Grande-Terre, is one of numerous archaeological sites in Guadeloupe where pre-Columbian artefacts have been found, and is now an archaeological park open to the public.
+A skeleton found at Morel, sometimes known as the "Woman of Guadeloupe", caused a scientific furore in the 19th century, when initial reports suggested that it dated from the Miocene - long before modern humans are thought to have evolved.
+However, after examining the specimen and the "stone" that it was embedded in, Georges Cuvier concluded that what had been taken for Miocene stone was a concretion of hardened sand, dating from relatively recent times.
+Artefacts are still being discovered at the site, and range from 400 BC to 1400 AD.

 15th–17th centuries

 Christopher Columbus was the first European to see Guadeloupe, landing in November 1493 and giving it its current name.
-Several attempts at colonisation by the Spanish in the 16th century failed due to attacks from the native peoples.
-In 1626, the French under Pierre Belain d'Esnambuc began to take an interest in Guadeloupe, expelling Spanish settlers.
-The Compagnie des Îles de l'Amérique settled in Guadeloupe in 1635, under the direction of Charles Liénard de L'Olive and Jean du Plessis d'Ossonville; they formally took possession of the island for France and brought in French farmers to colonise the land.
-This led to the death of many indigenous people by disease and violence.
+Several attempts at colonisation by the Spanish in the 16th century failed due to Native peoples defending their land from outsiders.
+In 1626, the French, under the trader and adventurer Pierre Belain d'Esnambuc, began to take an interest in Guadeloupe, expelling Spanish settlers.
+The Compagnie des Îles de l'Amérique settled in Guadeloupe in 1635, under the direction of the French colonial leaders Charles Liénard de L'Olive and Jean du Plessis d'Ossonville; they formally stole the island for France and brought in French farmers to colonise the land.
+This led to the death of many Indigenous people by disease and violence.
 By 1640, however, the Compagnie des Îles de l'Amérique had gone bankrupt, and they thus sold Guadeloupe to Charles Houël du Petit Pré who began plantation agriculture, with the first African slaves arriving in 1650.
 Slave resistance was immediately widespread, with an open uprising in 1656 lasting several weeks and a simultaneous spate of mass desertions that lasted at least two years until the French compelled indigenous peoples to stop assisting them.
 Ownership of the island passed to the French West India Company before it was annexed to France in 1674 under the tutelage of their Martinique colony.
 Institutionalised slavery, enforced by the Code Noir from 1685, led to a booming sugar plantation economy.